sseefried/open-epidemic-game/DEVLOG.md

-# Fri 6 Mar 2015
+# Sat 7 Mar 2015

-The events management for the game is very brittle.
+More game design ideas:

+* Add Konami code to unlock some kind of easter egg.
+* Vibrate the phone when the germs die.

 # Thu 5 Mar 2015